mlrun/mlrun/docs/runtimes/image-build.md

 ### Extra arguments
 it is also possible to pass custom arguments and flags to Kaniko.
 The extra_args parameter can be utilized in the build_image, build_function, or during the deployment of the function.
-It provides a powerful way to fine-tune the Kaniko build process according to your specific needs.
+It provides a way to fine-tune the Kaniko build process according to your specific needs.

-You can provide the extra_args as a string in the format of a CLI command line, just as you would when using Kaniko directly.
-For instance, if you want to pass custom Kaniko flags, for example:
+You can provide the extra_args as a string in the format of a CLI command line, just as you would when using Kaniko directly, for example:

 ```python